microsoft/LightGBM/docs/Parameters.rst

    -  Recommend ``force_col_wise=true`` when:

-      -  the number of cloumns is large, or the total number of bin is large
+      -  the number of columns is large, or the total number of bin is large

       -  when ``num_threads`` is large, e.g. ``>20``